Gabriela Teissier

-Gabriela Teissier Zavala (born January 18) is a journalist, news anchor and radio talk show host.
-She is the anchor for the early morning news formerly known as A Primera Hora on Univision's Los Angeles station KMEX-DT, and hosting Uforia Audio Network's morning radio show, Tu Voz En Los Angeles. and is known for her environmental issue reports.
+Gabriela Teissier Zavala is a journalist, news anchor and radio talk show host.
+Based in Los Angeles, she is the primetime anchor for Noticiero Univision Univision's Los Angeles station KMEX-DT including Univision Sunday morning political news program Al Punto California.
+Previously, she was the anchor for the early morning news formerly known as A Primera Hora on Univision's Los Angeles station KMEX-DT, and hosted Uforia Audio Network's morning radio show, Tu Voz En Los Angeles. and is known for her environmental issue reports.

 Early life

 Teissier was born and raised in Mexico City.
 She attended the German school Colegio Aleman Alexander Von Humboldt in Mexico City and then graduated from the Universidad Iberoamericana in Mexico City.

 Growing up she developed a passion and interest in environmental journalism being influenced by her father, Ernesto Julio Teissier, who was a prominent political analyst in Mexico.

-Teissier is the sister of Adriana Teissier Zavala, who is currently the Federal Deputy for the State of Quintana Roo, Mexico.
+Teissier is the sister of Adriana Paulina Teissier Zavala, who is currently the Federal Deputy for the State of Quintana Roo, Mexico.

 Career

 Music

 As a child, Teissier toured doing background vocals for singers such as Luis Miguel, Cristian Castro, José José and Guadalupe Pineda.
 She also did vocals as Terk for Phil Collins's single titled "Rompiendo el Campamento" that featured in the Spanish version of the 1999 Tarzan soundtrack.